lagbolt/library/letter.md

 <img src="images\Sahara West book drops.jpg" alt="Outside the library, two book drops of slightly different design and height" height="300" />

-The one on the right can be operated with one hand -- the opening has a flap that you can push the book through -- but the opening is more than 48 inches above the roadway.
+The one on the right can be operated with one hand -- the opening has a flap that you can push a book through -- but the opening is more than 48 inches above the roadway.
 The one on the left is within 48 inches of the roadway but can't be operated with one hand -- you need one hand to pull down on the handle and one to put the book in.

-Also, it's not very pedestrian friendly to have to stand in the roadway to use the book drops, let along how it must feel using a walker or wheelchair.
+Also, it's not very pedestrian friendly to have to stand in the road to use a book drop, let along how it must feel using a walker or wheelchair.

 The other question has to do with wayfinding.
 If, for example, you have computers that can be used from a wheelchair, how easy is it to find them from the front entrance?

+### The web site

+Obviously, there's a lot to say about making your web site accessible and easy to use.
+I just want to comment on one thing.

+You're an information professional.
+You wouldn't throw all the library's books into a big pile in the middle of the building, and you shouldn't do the equivalent with the web site.

+The organization of the web site -- the major categories, the way information is laid out within categories, and the way a patron navigates from page to page -- should reflect the best that you can do.

+### The online catalog

+You probably can't change the usability of your catalog -- that's controlled by an external vendor -- but you can control the completeness and correctness of the data *in* the catalog.